-- Unloading pits to be designed and constructed in accordance with the provisions of the CN Unloading Pit Standard JL3-5 (See Appendix A, A15); AREMA Manual, Specifications, Chapter 15, Part 8, Section 8.4. - Drawings must be stamped and approved by a Professional Engineer.
-Separate unloading pit plans must be submitted for review and acceptance by CN Design & Construction. - Unsupported running rail: - o No joints in running rails are permitted over the pit. - The top of the concrete pit walls to be true and level to provide full bearing for the running rails. - Structural supporting beams: - o Running rails to be attached to the supporting beams at 2' centers. - o Welding of rails to beams is not permitted. - o Beams to be provided with masonry plates. - o Two anchor bolts for each masonry plate (bearing plate) to be provided. - The cover for the unloading pit is to be installed flush with the top of the ties or constructed to provide minimum slopes of 4:1 from top of the ties to top of the opening and must not protrude above the rail.
-Both the cover and slope sections to be metal and removable for ready inspection of rail and supports. - Capacity of the foundation to support the unloading pit to be a component of the overall design.
-The foundation report must be provided with the application and drawings.
+- Unloading Pits shall be designed and constructed in accordance with the provisions of the CN Unloading Pit Standard JL3-5 (See Appendix A, A15); AREMA Manual, Specifications, Chapter 15, Part 8, Section 8.4; - Drawings must be stamped and approved by a Professional Engineer.
+Separate unloading pit plans must be submitted for review and acceptance by a CN Design and Construction. - Unsupported running rail - No joints in running rail shall be permitted over the pit. - \circ The top of the concrete pit walls shall be true and level to provide full bearing for the running rails. - Structural supporting beams - Running rails to be attached to the supporting beams at 2' centers. - Welding of rails to beams is not permitted. - Beams to be provided with masonry plates. - Two anchor bolts for each masonry plate (bearing plate) to be provided. - The cover for the unloading pit is to be installed flush with the top of the ties or constructed to provide minimum slopes of 4:1 from top of the ties to top of the opening and must not protrude above the rail.
+Both the cover and slope sections to be of metal and removable for ready inspection of rail and supports. - Capacity of the foundation to support the unloading pit shall be a component of the overall design.
+The report shall be and the report shall be provided with the application and drawings.